bihani-g/fce/README.md

 ```

+## Demo
-- Run `calibration_analysis.ipynb` to visualize binning differences in ECE and FCE.
+- To visualize binning differences in ECE and FCE, you can also run `calibration_analysis.ipynb` that uses prediction probabilities saved in `demo_data` for analysis.